-- Tilling or disking will break up the rhizomes in the soil. - Constant soil disturbance (every few weeks during active growing season at minimum) will eventually deplete all resources in the root system. - Care must be taken not to spread these rhizomes and equipment should always be cleaned off before transporting or using in a different location.
+- Tilling or disking will break up the rhizomes in the soil. - Constant soil disturbance (every few weeks during active growing season at minimum) will eventually deplete all resources in the root systems of cogongrass. - Care must be taken not to spread these rhizomes and equipment should always be cleaned off before transporting or using in a different location.